-- To be friction fitted as brick and blockwork progresses. - To be installed with the DPC overlap at the bottom of each barrier, covering the barrier below. - Barrier lengths to be butted tightly together, ensuring no gaps remain to provide a continuous barrier.
+- To be friction fitted as brick and blockwork progresses. - To be installed with the DPC overlap at the bottom of each barrier, covering the barrier below. - Barrier lengths to be butted tightly together, ensuring no gaps remain to provide a continuous barrier. - Thermal Insulation to be stopped at the vertical barrier and butt tightly to 'Party Wall iii) TIMBER FRAME CONSTRUCTION: (to be installed by others)

-- Thermal Insulation to be stopped at the vertical barrier and butt tightly to 'Party Wall DPC'.
-ARC barriers should NOT be fitted in compression against the cavity thermal insulation. - The ARC Party wall DPC barrier must start at the very bottom of the cavity below DPC level and run vertically, only stopping where it meets the fire barrier in the roof construction.
+DPC'.
+ARC barriers should NOT be fitted in compression against the cavity thermal insulation.

+• The ARC Party wall DPC barrier must start at the very bottom of the cavity below DPC level and run vertically, only stopping where it meets the fire barrier in the roof construction.